schatterjee123/genai_generate_cv_template/README.md

         pip install -r requirements.txt

 2. Add OPENAI_API_KEY in the .env file :
-    Instrucions of how to get OPENAI_API_KEY is here : https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key
+    Instructions of how to get OPENAI_API_KEY is here : https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key

+3. Keep all the CVs need modification in the input folder.

+4. CV template is picked up from the template folder, modify if any new template is needed.
+This template is an input in the UI.

-3. Run the application :
+5. Run the application :
     python src/generateCV_UI.py

+6. New CVs based on template are generated in the output folder or whatever folder user input in the UI.
+The folder will be created if it is not present already.

 UI of the app :